Picture of a hand holding a lightbulb with the text "teaching the scientific method"

 Are you teaching the scientific method to your students?
 The first science lesson to start fourth grade while I was in the classroom was about the scientific method.
-It was the foundation for our labs and hands on activities.
+It was the foundation for our labs and hands-on activities.
 We used the scientific method daily.
-Because of that, my students needed to really know it and understand it in order to be able to use it.
+Because of that, my students needed to know it and understand it to be able to use it.

 I figured I would share a few tips, lessons, and activities that I found helpful when teaching the scientific method.